STM32H750B Discovery Kit

 Due to limited SDRAM bandwidth, accessing SDRAM with the CPU may cause visual artifacts while the framebuffer is being scanned by the display controller.

-Try to reduce the use of rotated or perspective transformed images that need to be blended using the CPU, to prevent visual artifacts from appearing.
+To prevent visual artifacts from appearing, try to reduce the use of rotated or perspective-transformed images that need to be blended using the CPU.

 The CPU on this board cannot blend compressed images directly onto the framebuffer in SDRAM.
 Such images are decompressed into intermediate buffers of a limited size, before blending them using DMA2D onto the framebuffer in SDRAM.
 This approach has a significant performance overhead to blend RLE-compressed images compared to the uncompressed images.